-Masturbation, also known as self-pleasuring, involves rubbing or touching parts of your body like the penis, clitoris, scrotum, anus or breasts for sexual pleasure.
+Masturbation, also known as self-pleasuring, involves rubbing or touching parts of your body like the penis, clitoris, scrotum, anus or breasts for sexual pleasure or until you have an orgasm.
+For boys, this results in ejaculation (the release of semen from the penis).
 It can be done as an individual act or with a partner if you’re practicing safe sex or as foreplay before having sex.

 When masturbation takes place between two people (mutual masturbation), it is important to remember that consent must still be requested and given before you start.

 Yes, masturbation is a normal part of growing up.
 Once you hit puberty, your body starts to develop and it’s very natural to want to explore the changes that are occurring.